(Cross-posted on 3 Quarks Daily, where it has received many comments.)

 Imagine the scene.
 Having charioted Arjuna into the war zone with two vast armies arrayed against each other, Krishna watches Arjuna’s meltdown.
 Baffled by it, Krishna proceeds to shame Arjuna by calling his meltdown a ‘weakness in a time of crisis’, which is ‘mean and unworthy’ of him.
 He urges Arjuna to ‘arise with a brave heart and destroy his enemy.’
 Refusing to fight, Krishna warns, will lead to loss of honor, which is worse than death.
 Arjuna will lose the respect of others and be ridiculed by his enemies, who will taunt him and call him a coward.
 ‘What could be more painful than this?’

 Krishna continues, ‘Considering your dharma, you should not vacillate.
 For a warrior, nothing is higher than a war against evil’.
 Such a war should delight Arjuna, for it will guarantee him a place in heaven.
 If Arjuna dies in battle, he will attain heaven; if he wins, he will enjoy the earth.
 So what’s his bloody problem?
-A red flag for me here is the fact that Krishna takes Arjuna’s duty for granted, avoiding the thorniest of all problems with duty: how does one know what it is?
-Later on in the Gita, Krishna reveals how he thinks about it: one’s duty depends on one’s place in the caste hierarchy, which is ‘based on [one’s] nature.’
+A red flag for me here is the fact that Krishna takes Arjuna’s duty for granted, avoiding the thorniest of all problems with duty: how does one know what duty is?
+Later in the Gita, Krishna reveals how he thinks about it: one’s duty depends on one’s place in the caste hierarchy, which is ‘based on [one’s] nature.’
 ‘By fulfilling the obligations one is born with, a person never comes to grief.
 No one should abandon duties because he sees defects in them’ and ‘by devotion to one’s own particular duty, everyone can attain perfection.’

 But Arjuna remains unmoved as Krishna tries to shame him, hold up rewards, and remind him of his duty.
 Arjuna simply cannot imagine fighting elders he reveres, like Bhishma and Drona.
 He is not sure where his duty lies.
 Doesn’t his duty as a warrior conflict with his duty to not slaughter his kin and elders?
 Isn’t there a point when the means of upholding dharma risk pushing one into adharma?
 Arjuna would rather spend his life ‘begging than to kill these great and worthy souls.’
 His will paralyzed, he complains of ‘a sorrow that saps all his vitality.’
 Krishna, realizing that Arjuna’s crisis is pretty serious, shifts his strategy.
 He wheels in some heavy-duty philosophy into his arguments.

 Krishna could have argued that this is a ‘just war’, that Arjuna’s relatives are aligned with an evil large enough to justify killing them—but he does not.
-Both of them indicate that the cause they’re fighting for is to obtain for the Pandavas their share of the kingdom.
+Both of them indicate that the cause they are fighting for is to obtain for the Pandavas their share of the kingdom.
 If a larger cause is at stake—such as restoring righteousness on earth—Krishna neither elaborates one, nor invokes it to make a case for ‘just war’ in the Gita, preferring other arguments.
 So rather than offer up hypothetical reasons or apologia on behalf of Krishna, we should judge the Gita in light of the arguments for war that he does actually make in it, especially the ones he repeatedly makes—which is what I intend to focus on in this essay.

 The Metaphysics of Detachment